celo-org/snark-setup-coordinator/infrastructure-setup/README.md

 An example deployment is available in `/terraform/example`.
 Depending on the available infrastructure, you may want to deploy the Ceremony to an existing Kubernetes cluster, however an Azure Kuberentes module has been provided that creates the required resources.

 You may use the example deployment for testing purposes, but it is recommended that you modify the variables to suit your setup.
+At minimum, change the variable `local.e

+Note: All of the following `terraform` commands must be run from within your environment folder (`/infrastructure-setup/terraform/example` if you are using the example)
 ## Seeing What Will Be Deployed

 Running `terraform plan` will have Terraform resolve the dependency graph of what will be deployed, but stop short of deploying it.